12 Week Dumbbell Workout Plan (PDF) Using Special 10 Exercises Proven Best

 As a general rule of thumb, when performing 6-8 reps, aim for 60–80% of the 1RM.
 When performing 12-15 reps, aim for 50% of the 1RM.

 Keep in mind that one rep maxes should shift and improve as time passes.
-Use standardized strength guidelines to determine your strength level and to answer questions like is curling 40 pound dumbbells good?
+Use standardized strength guidelines to determine your strength level and to evaluate whether curling 40-pound dumbbells is a good benchmark.

 Another concept to help gauge a good starting weight is RiR or reps in reserve.
 In short, you typically want to have an RiR or 1-3 and sometimes up to 4 depending on a few favors.